AudiusProject/audius-protocol/README.md

 ```bash
 npx lerna add <package-name> [--dev] packages/<sub-repo>
 ```

 where <package-name> is the name of the package from npm, and <sub-repo> is the name of the sub-project you want to add the package to. (use --dev if it's a dev dependency)

 To update a package, manually update the version in the relevant package.json, and then run `npm i` from the root.
-A script to upgrade `@audius/sdk` in all sub-packages is a present in root package.json is available:
+A script to upgrade `@audius/sdk` in all sub-packages is present in the root package.json:

 ```bash
 npm run update-sdk
 ```

 It's possible to run a modified version of this command to do more complex upgrade logic across sub-repos, so use it as a guide.